gem/oq-engine/doc23/underlying-science/overview.rst

-The current version of the OpenQuake engine is Python code developed following the most common requirements of Open Source software development, such as a public repository, IRC channel and open mailing lists.
+The current version of the OpenQuake engine is Python code developed following the most common requirements of Open Source software development, such as a public repository, IRC channel and open mailing lists [1]_.
 The source code, released under an open source software license, is freely and openly accessible on a web based repository (see `github.com/gem <http://github.com/gem>`__) while the development process is managed so that the community can participate